nightfurys/enterprise-docs/content/docs/sbom_management/application_groups/application_management_anchore_api/application_version_managment_anchore_api/_index.md

 ---
-title: "Application Version Management via the Anchore API"
+title: "Application Version Management - Anchore API"
-linkTitle: "Application Version Management via the Anchore API"
+linkTitle: "Application Version Management - Anchore API"
-weight: 4
+weight: 1
 ---

 Use the Anchore API to manage your application versions.
 For more information about using Anchore APIs via Swagger, see: [Using the Anchore API](https://docs.anchore.com/current/docs/using/api_usage/).